bootstrap-vue/bootstrap-vue/src/components/sidebar/README.md

 The Bootstrap v4 background (`'bg-*'`) and text (`'text-*'`) utility classes are used for controling the background and font color, respectively.

-Some of hte default styling for `<b-sidebar>` can be customized via the use of SASS viariables.
+Some of the default styling for `<b-sidebar>` can be customized via the use of SASS viariables.
 Refer to the [themeing documentation](/docs/reference/theming) for additional details.

 ## See also